-MMR Students born in 1957 or later must prove immunity to measles, mumps, and rubella by taking two (2) Measles, Mumps, and Rubella vaccinations or by providing laboratory evidence of immunity.
-TDAP Students must have taken a Tetanus-Diphtheria-Pertussis (TDAP) booster within 10 years of acceptance.
-Varicella Students must prove immunity to varicella (chicken pox).
+MMR Students born in 1957 or later must prove immunity to measles, mumps, and rubella by taking two (2) Measles, Mumps, and Rubell vaccinations or by providing laboratory evidence of immunity.
+Students must have taken a Tetanus-Diphtheria-Pertussis (Tdap) booster within 10 years of acceptance.
+Students must prove immunity to varicella (chicken pox).
 This proof may be established by giving a history of chicken pox or shing care provider with the date of illness or by taking two (2) varicella vaccinations or by providing laboratory evidence of immunity.
-Hepatitis Students under the age of 19 years must prove immunity to Hepatitis B. В This proof may be established by taking three (3) Hepatitis B vaccines or providing laboratory evidence of immunity.
-Meningitis Students planning to reside in campus housing must receive information regarding meningococcal disease.
-For students electing to t Meningitis five (5) years.
-Otherwise, students must sign a form that documents that they decline the vaccine.
+Students under the age of 19 years must prove immunity to Hepatitis B. This proof may be established by taking three (3) Hepatitis B vaccines or providing laboratory evidence of immunity.
+Students planning to reside in campus housing must receive information regarding meningococcal disease.
+The Center for Disease (MenACWY) vaccine for first-year college students living in residence halls.
+If they received it before their 16th birthday, they need college Otherwise, students must sign a form that documents that they decline the vaccine.